A Guide to CI/CD Testing: Importance, Best Practices, and Tools

 • GitLab: A Git repository manager with tools for tracking issues, reporting, and an online wiki.
 It integrates with popular services like Slack and Jira.

-• Jenkins: It is a freely available server platform designed for automation tasks, enabling the distribution of work across multiple workstations.
-It boasts compatibility with popular cloud services such as Amazon Web Services, Google Cloud, Microsoft Azure, and Digital Ocean.
+• Jenkins: Jenkins is an open-source server platform that helps in carrying out automation tasks by distributing jobs across multiple workstations.
+It supports well-known cloud services like Amazon Web Services, Google Cloud, Microsoft Azure, and Digital Ocean.

 • Bamboo Data Center: A commercial tool that helps automate build management.